Spiritual journey. Quasi-illegal psychotropic trip. Shamanistic therapy.

 The short answer to this is one is that only you know if you are ready.
 Participating in an Ayahuasca retreat is no joke.
 The effects of consuming this spiritual cocktail is strong, and a potential gateway to some serious other-dimensional insights.
 Many people, after consuming it, report an intense stage of purging.
 Physically this purge takes the form of vomiting, diarrhea, and hot/cold flashes.
 Shamans view this as a natural part of the journey, as it is the release of negative energies from the human body.

 Chemically, Ayahuasca is not to be taken lightly by any means.
 It is derived from a potent vine and should not be combined with any type of anti-depressant prescription drug or anti-anxiety medication.

 What’s it like?

 You can expect to enter another world.
-Out of body experiences (OBE) are a rather normal occurrence on this plant’s ceremonial path, as well as visions of humanities current state of affairs and the emotions that come with it.
+Out-of-body experiences (OBE) are a rather normal occurrence on this plant’s ceremonial path, as well as visions of humanity’s current state of affairs and the emotions that come with it.
 This is where one’s darkest and lightest places can emerge.
 Ayahuasca allows the ego (your mind’s constant chatter which is usually negative) to be temporarily eclipsed so you can enter the depths of your being and gain insights and heal on whatever level is important for you.